francescodellavalle/Programming-For-Data-Science/README.md

 ### DESCRIPTION OF FILES
 - **Scrapper.py** : This python file show a code that uses Selenium and BeautifulSoup to scrape car listings from https://heycar.com/uk/autos/make/audi/page/ .It navigates through multiple pages of listings, extracts car details, and saves them to a CSV file called ' dataset.csv' with columns for car name, type, mileage, year, condition, and price.
 Finally, it handles any errors and closes the browser after scraping.
 - **Data_visualization.ipynb** : This Jupyter Notebook shows a code that use python libraries as matplotlib.pyplot for plotting, pandas for data manipulation, drive from google.colab to access files from Google Drive, and seaborn for advanced data visualization.
--dataset.csv : This is the dataset scraped by the python file "Scrapper.py".
+- _dataset.csv_ : This is the dataset scraped by the python file "Scrapper.py".
--Web Scraping and Data visualization: This is the presentation the group made for the video.
+- _Web Scraping and Data visualization_: This is the presentation the group made for the video.

 ---------------------------------------------------
 ### HOW TO EXECUTE THE CODE